 Internal stakeholders are directly involved in the construction project.
-This includes, but is not limited to, the project owners, project sponsors, suppliers, contractors, subcontractors, consultants, and the end users of the finished product.
+The list includes the project owners, project sponsors, suppliers, contractors, subcontractors, consultants, and the end users of the finished product.

-External stakeholders may not be directly involved in the construction project but are still impacted by, or can influence, the project.
-This could include government agencies, support staff, labor unions, politicians, licensing and inspection organizations, and the surrounding community.
+External stakeholders are usually not directly involved in the construction project but are still impacted by the project or their influence on it.
+They can be government agencies, support staff, labor unions, politicians, licensing and inspection organizations, and the surrounding community.

-Construction management includes managing all the people who are directly or indirectly involved in or can exert influence on the construction project.
+Construction management includes leading all the people who are directly or indirectly involved in the construction project.
 You can see that construction management can get complicated!

-According to the Bureau of Labor Statistics (BLS), “Construction managers plan, coordinate, budget, and supervise construction projects from start to finish.”
-We’re going to add an important aspect to this list: post-project review.
+According to the Bureau of Labor Statistics (BLS), “Construction managers plan, coordinate, budget, and supervise construction projects from start to finish.”2 We’re going to add an important aspect to this list: post-project review.
 A good construction manager takes the time to review and document what went well and what needed improvement on the project.
-This helps the current project team do a better job in the future.
+This helps the team do a better job in the future.

-Let’s drill down on what a construction manager does.
+Let’s drill down a bit on what a construction manager actually does.

 “By failing to prepare, you are preparing to fail.”

 Planning may be the most critical job a construction project manager is required to do.
-Benjamin Franklin is quoted as saying, “By failing to prepare, you are preparing to fail.”
-Planning a project involves anticipating not just the actual work, but also the risks that can impact budget, timeline, and safety.
+Benjamin Franklin once said, “By failing to prepare, you are preparing to fail.”
+Planning a project involves anticipating the actual work and all the potential risks that can impact the budget, timeline, and safety.

-While planning may be the most critical responsibility of this role, it’s the coordination of people, materials, and equipment that may be one of the toughest things they need to handle.
+It’s a juggling act!
+While planning may be the most important responsibility of this role, it’s the coordination of people, materials, and equipment that may be one of the toughest things they need to handle.

-A construction manager ensures that the right people are talking to each other – and reaching agreement.
+A construction manager ensures that the right people are talking to each other – and reaching an agreement.
 Material and equipment must arrive when needed.
-Some projects involve external stakeholders, such as community groups, who may not be decision makers, but who can use their people power to hold up a construction project they oppose.
+Some projects involve external stakeholders, such as community groups, who may not be decision makers but can use people to hold up a construction project they oppose.
 A construction manager identifies local authorities who can coordinate and communicate with these external stakeholders.

-Deciding how much money is needed to complete the project is part of the planning process.
+It always comes down to money.
+Deciding how much it will cost to complete the project is part of the planning process.
 But these are estimates.
-What transpires in the real world rarely matches the budget dollar for dollar.
-A key part of this role is managing cash flow.
-That’s why building contingency into the budget is so important.
-You can pretty much guarantee that changes will occur that impact the planned budget.
-It’s also why managing changes to the project scope is also the responsibility of the construction manager.
-(Link to article about change management.)
+What happens in the real world rarely matches the budget dollar for dollar.
+A key part of this role is managing costs throughout a project.
+That’s why building contingency into the estimated project budget is so important.
+You can pretty much guarantee that changes will happen that impact the planned budget.
+It’s also why managing changes to the project scope of work is also the construction manager's responsibility.

-Supervising involves more than just telling people what to do.
+Managing and supervising involves more than just telling people what to do.
 A construction manager is responsible for the safety of those on the job site.
-In some cases training is required to ensure that safety protocols are understood and followed.
+In some cases, training is required to ensure that safety protocols are understood and followed.
 In large companies, coordination with the human resources department is needed.
 The construction manager must also be familiar with local, state, and federal laws related to worker safety.

 Construction managers take on a great amount of responsibility on behalf of the project’s key stakeholders.
 But how much are they compensated for all their hard work?

-But, wages can vary quite a bit from state to state.
-For example, a construction manager in California will make an average of $61.56 an hour.
-In Texas it’s just $45.52.
+But wages can vary quite a bit from state to state.
+For example, a construction manager in California will make an average of $59.06 an hour.
+In Texas, it’s just $49.30.
 However, there are far more construction management jobs in Texas than in California.
 You also must consider the cost of living – which is considerably less in Texas.

-For construction managers at the top of their game, average national salaries can reach as high as $170K according to the data.
+For construction managers at the top of their game, average national salaries can reach as high as $170K, according to the data.3

 Remember that specializing in certain types of construction projects can be lucrative and place you in higher demand.

 There are opportunities for construction management jobs in virtually every state across the country.
-According to the BLS, states with the highest level of construction management employment are Texas, California, Florida, North Carolina, and Illinois.
-If you want to break it down even further, the hottest cities for construction management jobs include Houston and Dallas-Fort Worth in Texas; Los Angeles, California; and Chicago, Illinois.
+States with the highest level of construction management employment are California, Texas, Florida, North Carolina, and Illinois.
+If you want to break it down even further, the hottest cities for construction management jobs include Chicago, New York, NY, Los Angeles, Houston, and Dallas-Fort Worth.5

-If you want to become a construction manager, you have several ways to get started.
-If you own a small construction company, you may be managing construction projects now.
+If you want to become a construction manager, there are a couple of ways to get started.
+If you own a small construction company, you may already be managing construction projects.
 You can also take certification courses or get a degree in construction management.

-U.S. News and World Report lists 71 schools across the country that offer a degree in construction management.
-Residents typically pay far less tuition than students who reside out-of-state.
-For example, Bradley University in Peoria, IL charges over $36K for out-of-state students.
-Residents will pay just under $4,600 to attend.
-(As of Fall 2020.)
-For those who need a flexible schedule, Louisiana State University (LSU) offers a construction management degree program completely online.
+According to U.S. News and World Report, 74 schools across the country offer a degree in construction management.6 Residents typically pay far less tuition than students who reside out-of-state.
+For example, Appalachian State University in Boone, NC, charges nearly 24K for out-of-state students.
+Residents will pay just under $8,000 to attend (as of 2022).7 For those who need a flexible schedule, Louisiana State University (LSU) offers a construction management degree program completely online.8

-It’s stressful, it’s hard – and it is a very rewarding career for many.
-You need to have a lot of energy, enjoy solving problems, and have strong people skills.
+So yes, it’s stressful, it’s hard – but it’s a super rewarding career for many.
+You’ll need to have a lot of energy, enjoy solving problems, and have strong people skills.

-There are many jobs in construction – being a construction manager is just one option.
-But as you can see, it is a pretty good paying option with many opportunities today.
+There are obviously many jobs in construction.
+Being a construction manager is just one option.
+But as you can see, it is a pretty good paying career with many opportunities today.